 The splash panel shows Binder's careful tying of stories to the standard background mythos of the Superman tales.
 Jimmy Olsen's dialogue spells out exactly the two things that have changed in this story, from their typical status in the world of Superman.
 Both of these elements are key features of Curt Swan's original cover.

 Lois Lane's Secret Romance (1960).
+Writer: Jerry Siegel.
+Art: Kurt Schaffenberger.
+Based on a cover by: Curt Swan.
 Supergirl secretly tries to play Cupid, trying to bring Lois and Superman together without their knowing.
 Charming, light-hearted tale.
 It resembles "Super-Courtship of Lois Lane" in showing Superman and Lois in many pleasant romantic situations.

 The tale has elements of the "challenge and response" structure.
 Supergirl keeps launching her various schemes, much as in the regular "challenge" tale.
 Unlike a true challenge tale, there is not steady antagonist to fight back with a response that defeats the schemes.
 Quite a few of Supergirl's schemes actually work.
 Others are defeated by chance, or through a lack of full romantic feelings in Superman, or through miscalculation on Supergirl's part.